Chatham County, Georgia

-Chatham County (/ˈtʃætəm/ CHAT-əm) is located in the U.S. state of Georgia, on the state's Atlantic coast.
+Chatham County (/ˈtʃætəm/ CHAT-əm) is the easternmost county in the U.S. state of Georgia, on the state's Atlantic coast.
 The county seat and largest city is Savannah.
 One of the original counties of Georgia, Chatham County was created February 5, 1777, and is named after William Pitt, 1st Earl of Chatham.

-The U.S. Census Bureau's official 2020 population for Chatham County was 295,291 residents.
-This was an increase of 11.4% from the official 2010 population of 265,128 residents.
-Chatham is the sixth most populous county in Georgia, and the most populous Georgia county outside the Atlanta metropolitan area.
-Chatham is the core county of the Savannah metropolitan area.
+The U.S. Census Bureau's 2024 estimated population for Chatham County was 307,336 residents.
+The official 2020 U.S. census population was 295,291 residents, an increase of 11.4% from the official 2010 population of 265,128.
+Chatham County is the fifth-most-populous county in Georgia, and the state's most populous outside the Atlanta metropolitan area.
+The county is the core of the Savannah metropolitan area.